physrisk/website-source/articles/2013/baltic-countries-should-continue-eu-leadership-in-the-sustained-economic-growth.md

 ![Fig.
-2. Map of average GDP growth per year of EU countries in the period 1995-2012.]({static}/uploads/2013/eu-gdp-growth.jpg " Map of average GDP growth per year of EU countries in the period 1995-2012."){#attachment_2542}
+2. Map of average GDP growth per year of EU countries in the period 1995-2012.]({static}/uploads/2013/eu-gdp-growth.jpg "Map of average GDP growth per year of EU countries in the period 1995-2012."){#attachment_2542}

 ![Fig.
-3. Map of average relative gross earning in EU contries, 1995-2012.]({static}/uploads/2013/mean-relative-wage.jpg " Map of average relative gross earning in EU contries, 1995-2012."){#attachment_2543}
+3. Map of average relative gross earning in EU countries, 1995-2012.]({static}/uploads/2013/mean-relative-wage.jpg "Map of average relative gross earning in EU contries, 1995-2012."){#attachment_2543}

 It is worth to switch from the averaged view to the more detailed time